 To our local Tri-county NAMI and Mental Health Community: Below are some very helpful links to help all of us know more about the COVID 19 pandemic and NAMI’s position on how we are getting information and help out there.

 Click here for NAMI’s COVID-19 Information & Resource Guide: Questions and Answers

 You may also download the PDF for these questions and answers from the opened link.

 ONLINE NAMI ILLINOIS SUPPORT GROUPS: Since we can’t meet locally due to the virus, NAMI Illinois is sponsoring online support groups via a registration process and link.
-NAMI Illinois is offering 4 different ones, meeting weekly or every other week, and has just posted their schedule for June.
+NAMI Illinois is offering 4 different ones, meeting weekly or every other week.
 Everyone is invited until each group fills up.
 The most newly added group is one for frontline workers, those in healthcare or any situation in which you are exposed to many people daily.

 We have been informed that ICC has decided to not allow any outside groups to meet at their locations the remainder of 2020.
 We are currently seeking new locations for our meetings and will do out best to keep you posted.
 In the meantime, please stay safe!